-The Palm Beach County Department of Health maintains an Air Quality Index online and is responsible for programs supporting the permitting and licensing of air pollution sources; conducting inspections and enforcing air pollution regulations; encouraging effective growth management programs including transportation plannina; prevention promotion of pollution and conservation; technical assistance to residents reporting indoor air pollution; control of open burning; asbestos abatement and building demolition; and monitoring molds and moistures in the atmosphere.
+The Palm Beach County Department of Health maintains an Air Quality Index online and is responsible for programs supporting the permitting and licensing of air pollution sources; conducting inspections and enforcing air pollution regulations; encouraging effective growth management transportation programs including planning; pollution promotion of prevention and conservation; technical assistance to residents reporting indoor air pollution; control of open burning; asbestos abatement and building demolition; and monitoring molds and moistures in the atmosphere.
 The air quality within Delray Beach and Palm Beach County as a whole continues to comply with all National Ambient Air Quality Standards.